zhangjiangen11/Calendar-Library/documentation.md

 **A utility class for storing and handling dates.**

 ## Description
-Calendar.Date holds a specific date composed of year, month, and day.
-It is used throughout Calendar wherever a full date object is required.
+Date stores data about a specific date, composedof the year, month, and day.
+It is used by [Calendar](#calendar) where information about an entire date is practical (rather than only a year, a month, or a day).

 ## Properties
 **[day](#date-prop-day)** : int